lsilva01/operating-bitcoin-core-test/managing-wallets.md

 In the GUI, the wallet is selected in the `Wallet` drop-down list in the upper right corner.
 If this list is not present, the wallet can be loaded in `File` ->`Open wallet` if necessary.
 Then, the backup can be done in `File` -> `Backup Wallet...`.

-This backup file can be stored on one or multiple offline devices.
-They must be reliable enough to work in an emergency, never have connected to online devices, and be malware free.
+This backup file can be stored on one or multiple offline devices, which must be reliable enough to work in an emergency, never be connected to online devices, and be malware free.
 Backup files can be regularly tested to avoid problems in the future.

 If the wallet and backup are lost for any reason, the bitcoins related to this wallet will become permanently inaccessible.

-### 1.4 Backup Frequency
+### 1.5 Backup Frequency

 The original Bitcoin Core wallet was a collection of unrelated private keys.
 If a non-HD wallet had received funds to an address and then was restored from a backup made before the address was generated, then any funds sent to that address would have been lost because there was no deterministic mechanism to derive the address again.